-Still, whilst China’s economy might currently be slowing, consumption is growing as a share of GDP and all signs point towards the last year of slowdown being little more than a minor slip.
-So, there is still plenty for other banks and lenders in the neighbouring Southeast Asian region to learn from how the government has tackled and is currently tackling bad debt - both in terms of what to do and what not to do.
+Still, whilst China’s economy might currently be slowing, consumption is growing as a share of GDP, and all signs point towards the last year of slowdown being little more than a minor slip.
+So, there is still plenty for other banks and lenders in the neighboring Southeast Asian region to learn from how the government has tackled and is currently tackling bad debt - both in terms of what to do and what not to do.

 According to Deloitte, 47.2% of the banking market in China is held by the four major banks.
 In 1999, four centrally-controlled asset management companies (called “AMCs”) were set up to offload the billions of dollars’ worth of debt accrued by these banks.
 The process, which accounted for up to 24% of total loans, amounted to a recapitalisation of the sector.

 Gathering any concrete data on these AMCs is next to impossible (what with the secretive nature of the Chinese banking sector) but in assets, these entities alone are similar in size and scale to the entire US banking market.